 To close out the series, we make our way back stateside to the University of Nebraska-Lincoln, home to the Cornhuskers.
 “Go Big” by Erleen Hatfield, P.E., F.ASCE, and Rebecca Jones, P.E., S.E., M.ASCE, recounts the design of a 315,000 sq ft state-of-the-art training facility that the authors describe as “a showpiece in UNL’s stadium complex and a testament to the university’s commitment to athletic excellence.”
 From site constraints to relocating a practice field and track, it took a multidisciplinary team to realize the university’s dream of a sports complex fit for a champion.

 And in keeping with ASCE tradition, the magazine recognizes the 11 projects honored at this year’s Outstanding Projects and Leaders Gala that took place on Oct.
 20 at the ASCE Convention in Chicago.

 We’re thankful for the opportunity to share the best of civil engineering with you each year and are grateful for your continued readership.
 We look forward to what’s coming in 2024.

 Margaret M. Mitchell is the editor in chief of Civil Engineering print magazine.

-This article first appeared in the May/June 2023 print issue of Civil Engineering as “A Change of Pace.”
+This article first appeared in the November/December 2023 print issue of Civil Engineering magazine as “Entertainment Meets Engineering.”